Google Drive Configuration

 Step 3.
 Disable Default APIs

 Step 4.
-Enable Drive, Google Picker, and Google+ APIs
+Enable Drive and Google Picker

 Step 5.
 Create Credentials